Focus Areas

 • Equal pay for similar work

-• One woman on the board of every company and government agency
+• At least one woman required on the board of every company and government agency

 • 50% of the U.A.E.’s Federal National Council seats

 Notably, women make up 30% of the U.A.E.
 Cabinet, exceeding the global average.
-Female leaders include H.E.
-Sarah Al Amiri, Minister of State for Advanced Technology; H.E.
-Mariam Almheiri, Minister of State for Food and Water Security; H.E.
+Female leaders in the public sector include the H.E.
+Sarah Al Amiri, Minister of Education; H.E.
+Mariam Almheiri, Head of International Affairs in the Presidential Court; H.E.
 Reem Al Hashimi, U.A.E.
-Minister of State for International Cooperation; and H.E.
-Ambassador Lana Nusseibeh, Ambassador and Permanent Representative of the U.A.E. to the United Nations.
+Minister of State for International Cooperation; H.E.
+Shamma Al Mazrui, U.A.E.
+Minister of Community Empowerment; and H.E.
+Ambassador Lana Nusseibeh, Assistant Minister for Political Affairs at the U.A.E.
+Foreign Ministry.
+In the private sector, CEO of First Abu Dhabi Bank and Vice Co-Chair of the U.S.-U.A.E.
+Business Council, Hana Rostamani, exemplifies female leadership in the U.A.E.

 Key Institutions